domhnallohanlon/thunkable_book_1/snapchat.md

 Next, we change the line width to be 50% taller than the text;

-After that the line is drawn, the `Text_Position - 3` actually has the effect of moving the background up the screen, as y = 0 at the very top of the screen;
+After that the line is drawn, the <span class="block math">&nbsp;</span><span class="block variable">Text_Position</span><span class="block math"> - 3</span> actually has the effect of moving the background up the screen, as y = 0 at the very top of the screen;

-Next then, the paint colour is changed a second time, so that the text can be printed in white;
+Next then, the paint colour is changed a second time, so that the text can be printed in white.

 Now the text is displayed, just like we did in the previous example;

-Finally, the `Canvas1.PaintColor` is changed back to the original colour so that the doodle function works as expected.
+Finally, the <span class="block setter">Canvas1.PaintColor</span> is changed back to the original colour so that the doodle function works as expected.

 ## 4. Filter